-I am a qualified psychotherapeutic counsellor and trainer, working with clients since 2014, and offer counselling in Exeter and Chudleigh Knighton.
+I am a qualified psychotherapeutic counsellor and trainer, working with clients since 2014, and offer counselling in Shrewsbury, Ironbridge (Telford) and Chudleigh Knighton.

 I am registered with the British Association of Counselling and Psychotherapy (BACP) and with the United Kingdom Council for Psychotherapy (UKCP).

-In addition to working one-to-one with adults and young people, I am an experienced group facilitator.
-I currently co-facilitate a support group for women with secondary breast cancer.
-I most recently co-facilitated a men's group at the University of Plymouth during the 2017-18 academic year, where I also ran sessions for students on managing low mood and anxiety.
+In addition to working one-to-one with adults and young people, I am an experienced group facilitator, having recently run groups for women with secondary breast cancer and men's groups at the University of Plymouth.

 I have had the privilege of seeing clients young and old, at different stages of their lives and each facing their own unique challenges.